-The Takoma Park Middle School Parent Teacher Association (TPMS PTA) provides parents and teachers with a way to share our experience and knowledge, support our children’s education, and promote their health, safety and well-being.
-The mission of the PTA is “to make every child’s potential a reality by engaging and empowering families and communities to advocate for all children.”
+The Takoma Park Middle School Parent Teacher Student Association (TPMS PTSA) provides parents, teachers, and students with a way to share our experience and knowledge, support our children’s education, and promote their health, safety and well-being.
+The mission of the PTSA is “to make every child’s potential a reality by engaging and empowering families and communities to advocate for all children.”

-The active involvement of parents, teachers and students is essential to the success of the PTA.
+The active involvement of parents, teachers, and students is essential to the success of the PTSA.
 Studies have proven that parental involvement provides children with a greater chance of achieving in school.
-The PTA leadership and membership pledge to work together with teachers, school administrators, and the greater community to make sure every parent’s concerns are heard and every child’s right to a high quality education is realized.
+The PTSA leadership and membership pledge to work together with teachers, school administrators, students, and the greater community to make sure every parent’s concerns are heard and every child’s right to a high quality education is realized.

 Frequently Asked Questions (FAQs)

-Takoma Park Middle School teaches 993 students from grades 6 through 8 (updated as of Aug 5, 2014).
+Takoma Park Middle School teaches students from grades 6 through 8.

 - Local students come from Piney Branch Elementary School and East Silver Spring Elementary School.